 By separating TIO complaints into four levels, we ensure that companies are fairly charged for the time and resources spent in resolving each complaint, since each progressive level requires more of our time and resources.

-For an overview of what you need to do at each
+Complaint handling procedures will give an overview of what you need to do at each level.

 - make an online complaint